 Prior to her tenure with the Office of Diversity and Inclusion, Ms. Holland served in a variety of student support service roles at both Wayne State and the University of Michigan - Ann Arbor, including Interim Director of the WSU Academic Success Center, Supplemental Instruction Coordinator, Tutorial Coordinator and Academic Advisor for the University of Michigan College of Literature, Science and Arts Comprehensive Studies Program.
 During a brief hiatus from higher education, she worked in the non-profit sector serving as Executive Director of the Michigan Sickle Cell Disease Association of America.
 Ms. Holland's interests include academic achievement in college students and strengths-based counseling, with a particular emphasis on implications for holistic strategies for pre-medical preparation.

-Leah is a native Detroiter who holds a B.A. in English and Education from the University of Michigan, a M.A. in Educational Psychology from Eastern Michigan University, an Ed.S. in Instructional Technology from Wayne State University, and she is pursuing a doctorate degree in Learning Design and Technology from Wayne State University.
+Dr. Leah Robinson is a native Detroiter who holds a B.A. in English and Education from the University of Michigan, a M.A. in Educational Psychology from Eastern Michigan University, an Ed.S. in Instructional Technology from Wayne State University, and a Ph.D. in Learning Design and Technology from Wayne State University.